-This pressure keeps falling until when it reaches the maximum drop for a given viscosity and flow requirement.
+This pressure keeps falling until it reaches the maximum drop for a given viscosity and flow requirement.

 Backwashing of the filter takes place by pressurizing gas to the screen and opening the backwash discharge valve quickly as the backwash takes place.

 The generation of a high reverse momentary differential pressure.